-A campy choose-your-own-adventure sci-farce!
+A campy, interactive sci-farce!

 Imagine waking up in a strange place with no memory of how you got there or who you are.
 Step into the shoes of Mouser, a special agent of dubious background, who wakes up on a bathroom floor of a retirement community and must rely entirely on the decisions made by the audience to figure out what she's doing there and how to get out!
-Help craft the story in this techno/choose-your-own-adventure/sci-farce created by Ashley Song Mellinger.
+Help craft the story in this techno/select-your-own-adventure/sci-farce created by Ashley Song Mellinger.
 Streamed live and changing in real-time, Summerfield Estates invites you on a thrilling, hilarious journey that you’ll want to take again and again.

 “Do you like fun?
 If you like fun, you’ll like this show!” –Ashley Song Mellinger